The mixed phase quark core in massive hybrid stars: Summary

 \section{Summary}

-In this work, we focus on exploring the properties of maximum mass neutron stars with quark degrees of freedom.
-We have conducted an investigation of the EOS with the hadron-quark phase transition under Gibbs equilibrium.
-To achieve this, we have employed the RMF/RMFL model to characterize hadronic matter, while the NJL model with repulsive vector coupling has been utilized for the representation of quark matter.
-Our findings indicate that the properties of maximum mass NSs are significantly influenced by the model parameters used, including the strength of the vector coupling.
-Specifically, a stiffer hadronic matter EOS and a larger vector coupling are shown to potentially support more massive NSs.
-The presence of vector coupling has the capacity to increase the maximum mass of neutron stars, mitigating the reduction in maximum mass caused by the appearance of quarks to a certain extent.
-However, no clear correlation has been observed between the central density of maximum mass NSs and the vector coupling.
-Under the condition of the same vector coupling strength $G_V$, a relatively softer hadronic matter EOS has the potential to support a relatively larger mixed phase core.
-This core could occupy nearly half of the entire neutron star when $G_V=0$, but the corresponding mass of the mixed phase core is comparatively small in relation to the total mass.
+Different from less massive NSs, massive NSs may contain a quark core.
+In this work, we focus on exploring the properties of maximum-mass hybrid stars with quark degrees of freedom, particularly the size of the quark matter core.
+We investigate the EOS with the hadron-quark phase transition under Gibbs equilibrium.
+To achieve this, we employ the RMF model to characterize hadronic matter, while the NJL model with repulsive vector coupling is utilized to represent quark matter.
+Our findings indicate that the properties of maximum-mass hybrid stars are significantly influenced by the model parameters, including the strength of the scalar coupling and vector coupling.
+The scalar coupling does not show a monotonic effect on the hybrid star maximum mass or the mixed phase range inside a hybrid star.
+The mainly reason is that applying the RG consistency method leads to changes in the couplings and cutoffs as well.
+Specifically, a stiffer hadronic matter EOS and a larger vector coupling are shown to potentially support more massive hybrid stars.
+The presence of vector coupling can increase the maximum mass of hybrid stars, partially mitigating the reduction in maximum mass caused by the emergence of quarks.
+However, no clear correlation has been observed between the central density of maximum-mass hybrid stars and the vector coupling strength.
+With the same vector coupling strength $G_V$, a relatively softer hadronic matter EOS can support a larger mixed phase core, approximately 5 km in size.
+This mixed phase core could occupy $\sim40\%$ of the entire neutron star when $G_V=0$, but the corresponding mass of the mixed phase core is comparatively small (less than 1/6) in relation to the total mass.
+Our results suggest a significantly smaller mixed phase core in a $\sim2~M_\odot$ hybrid star compared to~\cite{Ferreira2021,Liu2023b,Annala2020}.

-In summary, our study reveals that the global properties of maximum mass NSs are sensitive to the strength of the maximum sound velocity of the EOS.
-Furthermore, it is possible for a relatively large radius of the mixed phase to exist in the core of maximum mass NSs when there is a small vector coupling in the quark matter.
-But for NSs have $M\sim 2~M_{\odot}$, only tiny mixed phase core is possible in this study (with TM1e-$G_V\simeq0.1G_S$).
-If the vector coupling is sufficiently large to exceed a certain threshold, it can prevent the occurrence of the hadron-quark phase transition in NSs.
-Besides, a non-zero $G_V$ should be density dependent to fulfil the sound speed conformal limit.
+In summary, our study reveals that the global properties of maximum-mass hybrid stars are sensitive to the strength of the maximum sound velocity of the EOS.
+Furthermore, it is possible for a sizable radius ($R_{\rm MP}^{\rm max}/R_{\rm max}\sim40\%$) of the mixed phase to exist in the core of maximum-mass hybrid stars with a small vector coupling.
+However, for hybrid stars with $M=2~M_{\odot}$, only tiny mixed phase core is possible in this study.